LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/ConversationBuilder/Integrations.md

     Attach the relevant credentials to the API integration.
 The bot will automatically enhance the request based on the credentials’ type and data.

 ### Delete an integration
-If the automation is no longer using a particular integration, you might want to delete the integration.
-Before doing so, make sure there are no API interactions that reference the integration.
+If the bot is no longer using a particular integration, you might want to delete the integration.
+Before doing so, make sure there are no integration interactions that reference the specific integration.

 Deleting an integration affects only the bot for which it's been added.